LanceMcCarthy/GoldenClouds/index.md

 During utility power outages:

 * The 120v power outlets and appliances will be powered by solar and battery backup.
 * The 240v appliances will not be powered (e.g., A/C, hot water heaters, jacuzzi).
-  * It's the difference between having 3-4 hours of backup power versus only 30 minutes.
-* The networking is on an additional battery system.
-  * When the house batteries run out, you will have internet for about 45 minutes longer, assuming the same thing that took down the power didn't take down the fiber optic lines.
+This is so the battery can last for a much longer time.
+* There is an extra backup battery in the guest bedroom, it is on the nightstand and can be used for the very rare event the house batteries don't last long enough.

 > **➡️** If there is no sun during the power outage, only the batteries will be powering the house.
 Consider being strategic during such periods to get the most backup time.
 If it's sunny, then the 120v system will be powered directly from the sun and not use up the batteries.